 Now the pumpkins that we use for carving into Jack-o-Lanterns at Halloween are also in the Cucurbita family however, these larger more tough and fibrous pumpkins are not good for eating.
 Here’s how to tell the difference between a tasty and wonderfully edible pie or sugar pumpkin and a pumpkin that is great for carving or using to decorate during the Fall.

-Pie or Sugar Pumpkins: These little pumpkins are much smaller in size than the jack-o-lantern pumpkins we use for carving and decorating.
+Use Pie, Baking or Sugar Pumpkins in Recipes: These little pumpkins are much smaller in size than the jack-o-lantern pumpkins we use for carving and decorating.
 The shell of a pie pumpkin is typically smoother as well.
 These pie or sugar pumpkins, sometimes called baking pumpkins, also tend to be a more dull orange color although, I have seen a few that are a deep almost brown orange color.
 A sugar pumpkin should weigh no more than 5 pounds.

 The next time you are at the grocery store or at a local farm that is selling pumpkins and squash, compare the different types and sizes.
 It will be extremely easy to pick out a sugar pumpkin, unless you accidentally pick up a decorative gourd.